-The Top 3 Reasons You Should Consider Getting a Ukulele Humidifier
+The Top 3 Reasons You Need a Ukulele Humidifier

 Many ukulele players often ask us what the best ways are to care for their instruments.
 One of the most helpful tools for any wood instrument is a humidifier.
 Here are the top three reasons you need a humidifier when storing your instrument, and our favorite ukulele humidifier that won’t break the bank!

 1. Dry air can warp or even crack wood instruments.

 Keep your instrument in an environment that neither gets too hot or cold.
 If your instrument is kept in an environment that leans too dry or humid, your ukulele could experience damage.
 Dry air is the most common culprit.
 During hot or cold seasons where heaters and air conditioners are left on more frequently or in states with dryer climates your instrument is more susceptible to damage.
 This happens when moisture in the wood leaks out because it’s exposed to dry climates.
 When the wood gets too dry itcan shrink or crack.
 A humidifier will protect your instrument from reaching those levels of dryness.

 2. Having a case is not enough to protect your instrument from humidity damage.

 For many living in particularly dry climates one strategy might be to place an instrument in its case, place it in a dark closet, and forget about it.
 This is not a substitute for a humidifier.
 Any significant increases or decreases in humidity in the instrument’s environment can still have an effect on the instrument.
 The ideal humidity is between 40% and 55%.
 Too little humidity leads to cracks and low action, if the wood gets over exposed to moisture it can swell or bloat causing buzzing and raised action.
 A humidifier keeps the moisture in your instrument case at the proper levels.